CosmoStat/wf-psf/_sources/configuration.md.txt

 ```
 The metrics key `model_save_path` enables a choice of running the metrics evaluation for a fully trained PSF model or the weights of a given checkpoint cycle.
-The parameter `saved_training_cycle` specifies the cycle at which to run metrics evaluation on a fully-trained PSF model or the checkpoint weights.
+The parameter `saved_training_cycle` specifies the cycle at which to run metrics evaluation.

 As stated in the previous section, the `metrics` evaluation pipeline can be executed subsequently after the completion of the `training` routine to evaluate the trained PSF model.
 It can also be launched independently to compute the metrics of a previously trained model.
 This is done by setting the value of the parameter `trained_model_path` to the absolute path of the parent directory containing the output files of the model.
 This is the directory with the naming convention: `wf-outputs-timestamp` (see this {ref}`example of the run output directory<wf-outputs>`).
-The user must then provide as a value to `trained_model_config` the subdirectory path to the training configuration file, ex: `config/train_config.yaml`.
-Below we show an example of this for the case where a user wants to run metrics evaluation of the full PSF model of a pre-trained PSF model saved in the directory `wf-outputs-202310161536`.
+The user must then provide as an entry for the key: `trained_model_config` the subdirectory path to the training configuration file, ex: `config/train_config.yaml`.
+Below we show an example of this for the case where a user wants to run metrics evaluation of a pretrained full PSF model saved in the directory `wf-outputs-202310161536`.

 ```
 WaveDiff Pre-trained Model